-Soccer, sex, and a world about to be overturned by revolution sound like pretty good ingredients for the second film by Alexey Guerman Jr. But “Garpastum" fails to raise the emotional temperature.
+Soccer, sex, and a world about to be overturned by revolution sound like pretty good ingredients for the second film by Alexey Guerman Jr., whose poignant debut “The Last Train” was a hit on the festival circuit.
+But “Garpastum,” although vaunting the same knock-out cinematography and stylish anti-drama, fails to raise the emotional temperature.
+This highly aestheticized entry will be too arty for most soccer fans and disappointing to “Last Train” admirers.
 Yet it still points to the 29-year-old Guerman as a highly talented director in search of a way to match his keen cinematic instincts with a dramatic story.

 “Garpastum” is a Latin word meaning a ball game, and contests were played as far back as ancient China and Sparta.
 One the eve of World War I, the handsome brothers Andrey (Evgeny Pronin) and Nikolai (Danila Kozlovsky) are passionate about the amateur matches they play on the streets of St. Petersburg.
 With their pals Shoust (Dmitry Vladimirov) and Fatso (Alexander Bykovsky), they hatch a scheme to buy a playing field.
 In order to finance it, they start playing for money with workmen, seminarians and anyone else they encounter.